fraser-steven/blackjack/README.md

 # Gathering the testing data set

  A BlackJack enviroment is established as to gather information from the already hard coded basic strategy to form a data set for the Nureal network to learn from.
-It is simulated over 100,000 hands and the hand total, dealer card and outcome of each hand is recored and put into septerate
+It is simulated over 100,000 hands and the hand total, dealer card and outcome of each hand is recored and put into septerate datasets

  ![image](https://github.com/fraser-steven/blackjack/assets/92175405/d5e68795-b2e0-43eb-99fe-af290e965cb1)

 # Neural Network

-The Nueral Network was then trained on the 100,000 hands that were previously played.
+The Nueral Network was then trained on the 100,000 hands that were previously played in the simulated enviroment.

 ![image](https://github.com/fraser-steven/blackjack/assets/92175405/5a7d00e7-08fe-45b8-9b11-786be91a1ca4)